Cornell Administration charged a task force to confront issues confronting the Asian and Asian American student community: January 2003 Cornell News

 March - The ECAASU co-directors and other student leaders met with President Skorton and Vice President Murphy about ECAASU 2008 and Resolution 8.
 Skorton verbally agreed to a space designated for Asian and Asian American students on campus.
 Vice President Murphy started assembling a committee to figure out the details of the center.

 March 31 - An Asian and Asian American Community Forum was held and Skorton publicly announces his support for an Asian and Asian American center and announces the committee.

 October - The A3C Committee held a series of information sessions in order to update and inform students of A3C’s progress.

 February - Patricia Châu Nguyễn was hired to fill the position of both Assistant Dean of Students for Asian & Asian American Outreach and Director of Asian & Asian American Center.

-May - Sophie Sidhu is hired as the new Director of the Asian and Asian American Center and an Associate Dean of Students.
+May - Sophie Sidhu was hired as the new Director of the Asian and Asian American Center and an Associate Dean of Students.

-August - Vigor Lam is hired in the newly created role of Assistant Director of the Asian and Asian American Center.
+August - Vigor Lam was hired in the newly created role of Assistant Director of the Asian and Asian American Center.